texastribune/data-visuals-create/templates/__common__/README.md

 ## Project launch checklist

 This is a running list of things you should do before you launch any project on one of our apps pages.
-It's compiled by the data visuals team and uses Markdown.
-It can be copied and pasted into a MD file and put into [the project's repo](https://github.com/texastribune/redistricting-CD27/blob/master/checklist.md).

 Our process for pitching and executing projects (which should happen before all of this) can be found on [this doc](https://docs.google.com/document/d/1E7QE8gp29h20EAafzSui8VjQ_9TG5-XhR33tbAP0hBA/edit).